CRazorback/MDM/README.md

 By Junyan Lyu, Perry F. Bartlett, Fatima A. Nasrallah, Xiaoying Tang.

-This repository contains an official implementation of MDM for the TMI paper ["Masked Deformation Modeling for Volumetric Brain MRI Self-supervised Pre-training"](https://ieeexplore.ieee.org/document/10777582).
+This repository contains an official implementation of MDM for the *IEEE Transactions on Medical Imaging* paper ["Masked Deformation Modeling for Volumetric Brain MRI Self-supervised Pre-training"](https://ieeexplore.ieee.org/document/10777582).

 ![image](./assets/pipeline.jpg)